Hauser, Clark lift No. 13 Virginia past Georgia Tech, 64-62

 BIG PICTURE

 Georgia Tech: The Yellow Jackets, led by Usher with 15 points, had two 12-2 runs in the first half.
 Usher made two of three tries from 3-point territory and the team was 5 of 8 in the half.
-They also forced six turnovers against the team that ranks second nationally with only 8.2 turnovers per game
+They also forced six turnovers against the team that ranks second nationally with only 8.2 turnovers per game.
+Virginia had just three turnovers after halftime.

 UP NEXT